Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Conclusion

 \section{Conclusion}

-We introduced SOLACE, a reinforcement-learning post-training framework that replaces external critics with an intrinsic self-confidence signals.
-SOLACE converts this self-confidence into stable scalar rewards and optimizes a flow-matching text-to-image generator without auxiliary annotators or task-specific validators.
-Across benchmarks and a user study, SOLACE yields consistent improvements in compositionality, text rendering and text alignment; a comprehensive user study supports our findings.
-We also showed that SOLACE can be integrated with external rewards to align text-to-image generation to specific external criteria with mitigated reward hacking and additional improvements.
-Future directions include (i) consistency-aware extensions (temporal/multi-view) to carry SOLACE to video and 3D generation, and (ii) disentangling and calibrating intrinsic signals to enable precise, task-targeted reward shaping.
+We introduced SOLACE, a post-training framework that replaces external rewards with intrinsic self-confidence, defined as the model's ability to recover noise injected into its own outputs.
+Across benchmarks and a user study, reinforcing higher self-confidence yields consistent improvements in compositionality, text rendering, and text-image alignment.
+SOLACE also complements external rewards: applying it on externally post-trained models improves non-target capabilities while alleviating reward hacking.
+We demonstrate SOLACE's generality across architectures, model scales, resolutions, and modalities in the supplementary.
+Future directions include (i) multi-view extensions to carry SOLACE to 3D and 4D generation, and (ii) calibrating intrinsic signals for task-targeted reward shaping.

-\textbf{Acknowledgement.} This work was supported by the IITP grants (RS-2022-II220290: Visual Intelligence for Space-Time Understanding and Generation based on Multi-layered Visual Common Sense (40\%), RS-2022-II220113: Developing a Sustainable Collaborative Multi-modal Lifelong Learning Framework (50\%), RS-2019-II191906: AI Graduate School Program at POSTECH (5\%), RS-2025-02653113: High-Performance Research AI Computing Infrastructure Support at the 2 PFLOPS Scale (5\%)) funded by the Korea government (MSIT).